qeoyio/qeoyio-github-io/about.md

 # About Me
 Hello!
-I am [joseph].
+I am joseph.
-Write a short paragraph about your interests, skills, or goals.
-Nothing here yet!
+My top carrer choise is Anestesiology because I want to graduate medical school and get a sucsesful carrer, even though the job is very stressful and hard.
 ## Navigation
 [Notebook](notebook.md)